aditii26/Pizza-Sales-Analysis-Using-SQL-and-PowerBI/README.md

    *Figure 1: Pizza Sales Dashboard Overview*

-   ![Pizza Sales Dashboard 2](PizzaSalesDashboard2.jpeg) *Figure 2: Detailed Sales Analysis*
+   ![Pizza Sales Dashboard 2](PizzaSalesDashboard2.jpeg) *Figure 2: Pizza Sales Dashboard Overview*

 5. **Insights and Recommendations**
    Based on the data analysis and visualizations, actionable insights and recommendations are provided to the pizza restaurant chain.
 These insights can help in making **informed decisions** to: